ChristianKuri/gamers-wiki-backend/CICD_SETUP_GUIDE.md

      1. Commit and push your updated `docker-compose.yml` to GitHub
      2. In Portainer, click **"Pull and redeploy"**
      3. Portainer will fetch the new compose file from Git
+     4. Make sure Portainer is configured to pull from the `main` branch

 > **⚠️ First Deployment Note:** The first time you update the stack, it might show an error because the image doesn't exist yet in GHCR.
 This is expected!
 Continue to the next step.